BabyFnord/update_wekan/README.md

 ### Usage

 SSH into your Uberspace shell.
-Type `update_wekan`, the script will ask for your permission to stop a running WeKan instance initiated by tmux (any prior WeKan instance would have to be initiated using 'tmux new -s wekan ~/wekan/start-wekan.sh').
-After this step, `update_wekan` does the fiddly update process automagically.
-Finally, the script asks whether it should start your new WeKan version in a new `tmux` session.
-To leave that session gracefully, type `CTRL-b` then `d` to return to the shell—WeKan is up and running the most recent version.
+Type `update_wekan` and relax while the script stops, upgrades and restarts WeKan to the most recent version.

-More information available by asking the script for help, but please remember for the time being, unfortunately any extra feature outside of a standard update process is non-functional:
+More information available by asking the script for help.
 ```bash
 update_wekan --help
 ```

 ## Contribute

-In its current state, the script does _not_ provide its prior extra features beyond its main job—which is automating the update procedure.
-Inactive code exists for those extra features, waiting to be fixed one of these days.
+The extra feature `--revert` currently needs to be fixed, one of these days.
 Post your [issues](https://github.com/BabyFnord/uberspace-update_wekan/issues) when you have any, [pull requests](https://github.com/BabyFnord/uberspace-update_wekan/pulls) are welcome.

 ## Related